Consumer Technology Association

-The Consumer Technology Association (CTA)^{®} is North America's largest standards and technology trade organization representing more than 1,200 technology companies.
-CTA is led by CEO and Vice Chair Gary J. Shapiro.
+The Consumer Technology Association (CTA) is North America's largest standards and technology trade organization representing more than 1,200 technology companies.
+CTA is led by CEO Kinsey Fabrizio.

 Trade shows

 CES

 CES is a major technology trade show held each January in Las Vegas.

 The first CES was held in 1967 in New York City.
 It was a spin-off from the Chicago Music Show, which until then had served as the main event for exhibiting consumer electronics.
 The event had 17,500 attendees and over 100 exhibitors.
 From 1978 to 1994, CES was held twice each year: once in January in Las Vegas, known as Winter Consumer Electronics Show (WCES), and once in June in Chicago, known as Summer Consumer Electronics Show.
 In 1998, the show changed to an annual format with Las Vegas as the location.
 CES is one of the largest and longest-running trade shows held in Las Vegas, taking up to 17 days to set up, run, and break down.